Mukush019/Blinkit-Sales-Report/README.md

 ## Data Preparation and Cleaning
 1. Data loading and inspection
 2. Data cleaning and formatting
-   - Item fat content had inconsistencies -LF and reg were replaced with Low Fat and regular respectively.
+   - Item fat content had inconsistencies -LF and reg were replaced with Low Fat and regular, respectively.
    - The data was then formated into a table "Blinkit_Grocery_Data".

 ## Exploratory Data Analysis (EDA)